Workflow Control Plane

 Overview

-External orchestrators (LangChain, LangGraph, CrewAI) are great at workflow execution, but enterprises need governance controls.
+External orchestrators are great at workflow execution, but production AI systems still need policy enforcement, approvals, traceability, and audit evidence.
 The Workflow Control Plane solves this by providing:

 - Step Gates - Policy checkpoints before each workflow step